-It can be difficult to detect when animals are feeling pain: after all, they can’t show us where it hurts or explain the type of pain.
-Seeing your fur baby experiencing such hurt is also painful for pet parents, who want to help any way they can.
-Unfortunately, accidental poisonings occur in pets every day; human medicines are not designed for dogs and should never be given without a veterinarian’s approval.
+It can be difficult to detect when animals are feeling pain: after all, they can’t show us where it hurts or explain the type of pain, however signs like whimpering and panting can tell you something’s up.
+The last thing you want is your beloved pup suffering, but this desire to soothe your pet’s pain can lead to accidental poisoning.
+Human medicines like ibuprofen and acetaminophen are not designed for dogs and should never be given without a veterinarian’s approval.

-Signs a dog is in pain are mostly vocal, such as constant whining or barking upon touch.
+Signs of pain are mostly vocal, such as constant whining or barking upon touch.
 A dog experiencing chronic pain may have a reduced appetite or symptoms of depression, becoming unfriendly and snapping at the lightest touch.
-Acute or sudden pain can cause an elevated heart rate and raise blood pressure, breathing quickly or loudly.
+Acute or sudden pain can cause an elevated heart rate and raise blood pressure and cause a pup to breathe quickly or loudly.